vaginessa/Scribd-Downloader/README.rst

 (Images will be saved in the current working directory)

-<s>It can also download books but only the preview version will be downloaded (Scribd does not
-expose the full contents of the book unlike documents).</s>
+~~It can also download books but only the preview version will be downloaded (Scribd does not expose the full contents of the book unlike documents).~~

 It can now also download complete books by mimicking itself as a premium user!
 This will generate an ``.md`` file in the current working directory: